Search

 We're deeply rooted in growing goodness.

-Each year, there are more than 1 million acres of potatoes planted in the United States—that’s like filling the whole state of Rhode Island with potato plants.
+Each year, potato growing encompasses over 1 million acres planted by potato growers in the United States—that’s like filling the whole state of Rhode Island with potato plants.
 It’s the leading vegetable crop in the US with a total production of 41.3 billion pounds.

 Source: USDA/NASS